Zibo: History

 The remains of three major Neolithic cultures in ancient China, Beixin culture, Dawenkou culture, and Longshan culture have been found in Zibo.
 Ancient Linzi, located in present-day Zibo, was the capital of the ancient State of Qi, a powerful state during the Spring and Autumn and the Warring States periods, over 2,000 years ago.
 In 7th century BC, Duke Huan of Qi, ruler of Qi, appointed Guan Zhong, thinker and economist, as his prime minister, and adopted Guan's thoughts and policies to administer his country, develop the economy and develop relations with other states.
 The measures greatly strengthened the country, making its capital one of the most prosperous in ancient China.
 Zibo is rich in cultural and historical sites, and is referred to as the "Underground Museum".
 In Linzi, the ruins of the ancient Qi city, as well as other famous cultural relics and historic sites, have been discovered and unearthed.
 The ancient city of Qi was one of the first places in China that was assigned to be a "cultural relics site" and protected.

 Zibo made significant contributions to the formation and prosperity of the Silk Road.
 Zibo was one of the biggest suppliers of silk products.
 Zhoucun, one of the townships in Zibo, was considered one of the four 'dry ports' alongside Foshan, Jingdezhen, and Zhuxian.
 The major trade streets such as 'Dajie', 'Sishijie', 'Yinzijie' are well preserved to this date.

 In 2004, FIFA president Sepp Blatter visited Zibo to celebrate FIFA's 100th anniversary.
-FIFA has since then recognized the city as the birthplace of football.
+A 2nd Century BC military manual from the area mentions the game Cuju, which is the earliest known reference to a football-like game worldwide.

 Zibo City was established in 1954.
 The name came from a combination of the prefecture's two major urban areas, Zichuan and Boshan.